getsentry/sentry-php/docs/integrations/laravel.rst

     SENTRY_DSN=___DSN___

 Finally, if you wish to wire up User Feedback, you can do so by creating a custom error response.
-To do this, open up ``App/Exceptions/Handler.php`` and except the ``render`` method:
+To do this, open up ``App/Exceptions/Handler.php`` and extend the ``render`` method:

 .. code-block:: php